Barium ferrite: Properties

 Barium ferrite has been considered for long term data storage.
 The material has proven to be resistant to a number of different environmental stresses, including humidity and corrosion.
 Because ferrites are already oxidized it can not be oxidized any further.
 This is one reason ferrites are so resistant to corrosion.
 Barium ferrite also proved to be resistant to thermal demagnetization, another issue common with long-term storage.
-The Curie temperature is typically around 450 C (723 K).
+The Curie temperature is typically around 450 °C (723K).

 When barium ferrite magnets increase in temperature, their high intrinsic coercivity improves, this is what makes it more resistant to thermal demagnetization.
 Ferrite magnets are the only type of magnets that become substantially more resistant to demagnetization as temperature increases.
 This characteristic of barium ferrite makes it a popular choice in motor and generator designs and also in loudspeaker applications.
 Ferrite magnets can be used in temperatures up to 300 °C, which makes it a perfect to be used in the applications mentioned above.
 Ferrite magnets are extremely good insulators and don't allow any electrical current to flow through them and they are brittle which shows their ceramic characteristics.
 Ferrite magnets also have good machining properties, which allows for the material to be cut in many shapes and sizes.

 Chemical properties

 Barium ferrites are robust ceramics that are generally stable to moisture and corrosion-resistant.

-BaFe is also an oxide so it does not break down due to oxidation as much as a metal alloy might; giving BaFe a much greater life expectancy.
+Ba‑Fe ferrite is an oxide, so it does not break down due to oxidation as much as a metal alloy might; giving Ba‑Fe a much greater life expectancy.

 Mechanical properties

-Metal particles (MP) have been used to store data on tapes and magnetic strips but they have reached their limit for high capacity data storage.
-In order to increase their capacity by (25x) on data tape the MP had to increase the tape length by (45%) and track density by over (500%) which made it necessary to reduce the size of the individual particles.
-As the particles were reduced in size, the passivizing coating needed to prevent the oxidation and deterioration of the MP had to become thicker.
+Metal particles have been used to store data on tapes and magnetic strips but they have reached their limit for high capacity data storage.
+In order to increase their capacity by (25×) on data tape the metal particles had to increase the tape length by (45%) and track density by over (500%) which made it necessary to reduce the size of the individual particles.
+As the particles were reduced in size, the passivizing coating needed to prevent the oxidation and deterioration of the metal particles had to become thicker.
 This presented a problem for as the passivation coating got thicker it became harder to achieve an acceptable signal to noise ratio.

-Barium ferrite completely out classes MP, mostly because BaFe is already in its oxidized state and so is not restricted in its size by a protective coating.
-Also due to its hexagonal pattern it is easier to organize compared to the unorganized rod like MP.
-Another factor is the difference in the size of the particles, in MP the size ranges from 40 to 100 nm while the BaFe is only 20 nm.
-So the smallest MP particle is still double the size of the BaFe particles.
+Barium ferrite completely out classes metal particles, mostly because Ba‑Fe is already in its oxidized state and so is not restricted in its size by a protective coating.
+Also due to its hexagonal pattern it is easier to organize compared to the unorganized rod like metal particles.
+Another factor is the difference in the size of the particles, in metal particles the size ranges from 40 to 100 nm while Ba-Fe is only 20 nm.
+So the smallest metal particles are still double the size of the Ba-Fe particles.